fluree/docs.flur.ee/src/content/0.15.0/docs/identity/signatures.md

 In the case of transactions, if you send a transaction to `/transact` or to `/graphql`, the transaction will be signed with a default private key.

 If you do need to specify a signature, such as in the case of testing out user permissions, you can submit a [signed transaction](#signed-transactions) to the `/command` endpoint.
+As of `v0.13.0`, you can also submitted an unsigned command to the `/command` endpoint, but only `fdb-open-api` is true.

-### Packages
+### NPM Package

-Fluree has several published NPM and Clojars packages that provide helper functions for Fluree cryptography.

-1. The <a href="https://github.com/fluree/crypto-utils" target="_blank">`@fluree/crypto-utils`</a> library has a several wrapper functions that generate keys, sign transactions, and sign queries.
-This library is built on top of the fluree cryptography base library.
-This is available on NPM as `@fluree/crypto-utils`.

-2. The <a href="https://github.com/fluree/crypto-base" target="_blank">`@fluree/crypto-base`</a> library has a collection of cryptographic hash, encryption, and other functions.
-This library was written in Clojurescript and compiled to Javascript.
-This is available on NPM as `@fluree/crypto-base`.

-3. The Clojurescript library, <a href="https://github.com/fluree/fluree.crypto" target="_blank">`fluree.crypto`</a> has all of our base cryptographic functions.
-You can download it on Clojars, or you can visit the library to see human-readable versions of our cryptographic functions.
-It is available on Clojars as `fluree.crypto`.
+Fluree has published a Javascript library that contains helper functions to help users sign queries and transactions.
+This can be downloaded via npm, `npm install @fluree/crypto-utils`.

+The documentation (available on <a href="https://github.com/fluree/crypto-utils" target="_blank">GitHub</a>), guides you through how to generate keys, sign queries, and sign transactions.

+We recommend using the Javascript library or the [user interface](#user-interface) for ease of use, but you can read more about how to sign queries and transactions manually below.

 ### User Interface